Bird wing: Finger identity problem

 The bones of three fingers are preserved in the bird wing.
 The question of which fingers they are has been discussed for about 150 years, and an extensive literature is devoted to it.
 The anatomical, paleontological, and molecular data suggests that these are fingers 1–3, but embryological data suggests that these are actually fingers 2–4.
 Several hypotheses have been proposed to explain this discrepancy.
 Most likely, in birds, finger buds 2–4 began to follow the genetic program for the development of fingers 1–3.

-Wing shape
+Morphology

 The shape of the wing is important in determining the flight capabilities of a bird.
 Different shapes correspond to different trade-offs between advantages such as speed, low energy use, and maneuverability.

 Two important parameters are the aspect ratio and wing loading.
 Aspect ratio is the ratio of wingspan to the mean of its chord (or the square of the wingspan divided by wing area).
 Wing loading is the ratio of weight to wing area.

 Most kinds of bird wings can be grouped into four types, with some falling between two of these types.
 These types of wings are elliptical wings, high-speed wings, high aspect ratio wings and soaring wings with slots.